Newtbytes/sillydrageon/README.md

-# SillyDrageon C Compiler
+# SillyDrageon Compiler

-SillyDrageon is a *silly* C compiler that speaks a soup of intermediate languages, like a pi(dgin|geon) dragon!
+SillyDrageon is a *silly* multi-level compiler that speaks a soup of intermediate languages, like a pi(dgin|geon) dragon!